LiuElvin/eBay_ML_Challenge/README.md

   - We implement a training loop with custom optimization strategies from the AdamW optimizer and learning rate schedulers.

-  - Training progress is logged using weights and biases via Wandb.
+  - Training progress is logged via Wandb.

 5. Model performance metrics like precision, recall, f1-score, and accuracy are computing during training and evaluation of epochs.